Camble/LiveryLink/README.md

 ## Recent Changes

+## 0.29.14

+- Fixed: Locally installed liveries don't display properly.
+- Fixed: Dropping a screenshot onto Livery throws an error.

 ## 0.29.13

-- Logging improvements
+- Logging improvements.

 ## 0.29.12

-- Livery update finds livery by name instead of folder, to account for folder structure changes
+- Livery update finds livery by name instead of folder, to account for folder structure changes.

 ## 0.29.11

-- Livery update tweaks for archives with only one livery
+- Livery update tweaks for archives with only one livery.

 ## 0.29.10

-- Consolidated livery update error notifications to prevent spam
+- Consolidated livery update error notifications to prevent spam.

 ## 0.29.9